 First, start training your Heeler as young as possible.
 It is recommended to start training Cattle Dogs between two and four months of age.
 Second, begin socializing with your puppy to learn different sounds, scents, and surroundings.
 Adapting to new environments is key to your Cattle Dog’s success as your hunting companion.

 Here are some of the most common steps to begin training a Cattle Dog to hunt.

-- Train your dog basic obedience and manners.
+- Train your dog in basic obedience and manners.